About Krushnai Water Park

 The best time to visit Krushnai water Park is during summer or autumn months, from May to June and October.
 During this time, the temperature is usually high and makes it pleasant to enjoy water attractions.

-Places to Visit and Things to Do in & near Krushnai Water Park
+Places to Visit near the Krushnai Water Park:

 2. Raja Dinkar Kelkar Museum: The Raja Dinkar Museum hosts the artefact collection of Dr. Dinkar G. Kelkar, and houses a number of splendid 14th-century sculptures made of ivory, gold and silver, along with musical instruments, war weapons and vessels.
 The museum was started in 1920 and houses nearly 15,000 attractive artefacts on display for the public.